 An indictment or information designated by the grand jury or the United States Attorney as a superseding indictment or information will be assigned to the same judge to whom the original indictment or information was assigned and may not be reassigned from that judge except pursuant to the order of that judge or in the circumstances outlined in Rules 14 through 17.
 Any questions with respect to such designation as a superseding indictment or information shall be decided by that judge subject to appellate review where applicable.
-The judge may require the United States Attorney to explain in writing, either under seal or otherwise, the reasons for proceeding by superseding indictment or information before that judge rather than in another manner.
+The judge may require the United States Attorney to explain in writing, either under seal or otherwise, the reasons for proceeding by superseding indictment or information before that judge rather than in another manner. (f) Each wiretap application will be assigned at random to a district judge for all purposes, including any periodic reports and applications for extensions.
+Any spin-off wiretap application (that is, a new wiretap application that incorporates by reference a prior wiretap application) shall be assigned to the same district judge.
+If a wiretap application incorporates by reference more than one prior wiretap application, it will be assigned to the district judge who handled the most recent such application, unless the district judges who handled the prior applications decide otherwise.

-(f) With the exception of Rules 6(a) and 6(e), which apply in Manhattan and White Plains, this Rule applies only to Manhattan.
+(g) With the exception of Paragraphs (a), (e), and (f), which apply in Manhattan and White Plains, this Rule applies only to Manhattan.
 The judges in White Plains will continue to follow such procedures as they find convenient.